MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 For Dynamics 365 Sales, these filters apply to opportunities, accounts, and contacts.
 The **Active records** filter is based on the default **Status** field, and the **Owned by me** filter is based on the default **ownerId** field.

 For Salesforce, the **Active records** filter applies to opportunities and is based on the default **IsClosed** field.
 The **Owned by me** filter applies to opportunities, accounts, and contacts and is based on the default **ownerId** field.

+#### By record type

+The record types that are available for filtering depend on the record types that your administrator configured.
+Select a record type to filter the search to results by that record type.

 ## How does search work in Copilot for Sales?